 - EU law-enforcement agencies

 A tool was added to SIENA that allowed it to handle restricted content on counter terrorism.
 In response, counter terrorism units connected to the platform, thus enhancing the exchange of information and intelligence in this key area.
+In the beginning of 2020, 49 counter-terrorism authorities were connected to dedicated SIENA counter-terrorism environment.

 SIENA is compliant with all the legal requirements for data protection and confidentiality.